48at9vev-code/Spotify-Tracks-Dataset-CI_Team-2/README.md

 ## **8\.
 Key insights and Next Steps**
 - The largest number of tracks belong to rock, pop, metal and Brazilian.
-- The majority of tracks have a high trend towards high energy and exhibit high loudness.
+- The majority of tracks have a high trend towards high energy (dancebility) and exhibit high loudness.
 - The majority of tracks contain vocal rather than instrumental
 - The majority of tracks are studio based and not live recordings.
 - Most popular genres include hip-hop, chill and sad
 - Genres with the highest hit rate include indie, reggae and hip -hop (more than 10% of tracks reaching >70)
 - The most popular songs however are likely to be live recordings.
--
+- According to the regression model, audio features explain 54% of popularity variation, wwhich is expected as popularity depends on external factors.
+A mixture of sound texture, rhyth, emotion and vocal presence drives popularity.
+- Song cluster profiles include 0- Instrumental, 1- Light dance songs, 2- Disco/pop ans 3- Fast & Intense

 ## **7\.
 How to Run the Project Locally**

 **Clone the Repository**